ovh/the-bastion/README.md

 \*\*: Note that these have partial MFA support, due to their reduced set of available `pam` plugins.
 Support for either an additional password or TOTP factor can be configured, but not both at the same time.
 The code is actually known to work on FreeBSD/HardenedBSD 10+, but it's only regularly tested under 13.0.

-Other BSD variants, namely OpenBSD 5.4+ and NetBSD 7+ partially work but are unsupported and discouraged as they have a severe limitation over the maximum number of supplementary groups, causing problems for group membership and restricted commands checks, as well as no filesystem-level ACL support and missing PAM support (hence no MFA).
+Other BSD variants, such as OpenBSD and NetBSD, are unsupported as they have a severe limitation over the maximum number of supplementary groups, causing problems for group membership and restricted commands checks, as well as no filesystem-level ACL support and missing PAM support (hence no MFA).

 ### Zero assumption on your environment